IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Preliminaries

-where the representation, given as the ``internal state'' $\mZ^{\star}$, is obtained as the ﬁxed-point solution of the equilibrium \eqref{eq3}.
-Consequently, the final representation theoretically encompasses information from all neighbors in the graph.
-In practice, IGNNs capture long-range dependencies within the graph, offering better performance compared to GNNs with finite iterations \cite{IGNN, EIGNN}.
+where the representation, given as the ``internal state'' $\mZ^{\star}$, is obtained as the fixed-point solution of the equilibrium~\eqref{eq_IGNN_agg_process}.
+The final representation theoretically encompasses information from all neighbors in the graph.
+Therefore, IGNNs capture LRD within the graph, offering better performance compared to GNNs with finite iterations~\cite{IGNN, EIGNN}.
 Another notable advantage of this framework is its memory efficiency, as it only needs to retain the current state $\mZ$ without requiring additional intermediate representations.